 Toast the oats and let them cool completely.
 Toasting the oats is not necessary, but rather recommended to add a layer of texture to these bite-sized treats.
 Add the rest of the ingredients.

-Chill in the refrigerator for 30 minutes or more.
+Chill in the refrigerator for at least 30 minutes.
 This helps to form the balls and prevent stickiness.

 Roll into small golf ball-sized rounds.
-Use a cookie scoop for even-sized balls.
+Use a cookie scoop to create evenly sized balls.

 Serve or store in an airtight container in the fridge.